 The data from Prasar Bharti’s Website as of October 2023 suggests that AIR’s home service comprises 470 Broadcasting centers nationwide.
 Terrestrially, AIR originates programming in 23 languages and 179 dialects.

-The External Services Division programs are broadcast in 11 Indian and 16 foreign languages, reaching out to more than 100 countries.
+The External Services Division programs are broadcast in 11 Indian and 16 foreign languages, reaching more than 100 countries.
 These external broadcasts aim to keep overseas listeners informed about developments in the country.

 The News Services Division of All India Radio broadcasts 647 bulletins daily, nearly 56 hours, in 90 languages and dialects.
 These bulletins are transmitted through several channels, including domestic, regional, external, and direct-to-home services.